eseyden/randomuser-demo/README.md

 ### Importing Random Users

-A scheduler setup in the `docker-compose.yaml` file to run `app:import-random-users` to run every five minutes.
+Laravel's scheduler has been set up in the `docker-compose.yaml` file to run `app:import-random-users` to run every five minutes.
 This is configured in `routes/console.php`

 It may be run manually while the app is up via these two commands: